elephantscale/es-training-new/docker/slides/Container_Intro.md

 Participant Notes :

-This “Matrix From Hell” is adapted from the website http://www.docker.com /  The idea here is that we have a number of different components to our app: front-end, back-end, various DBs, services, queues, etc.  These things all come together to make our app, like pieces of the puzzle.
+This "Matrix From Hell" is adapted from the website http://www.docker.com /  The idea here is that we have a number of different components to our app: front-end, back-end, various DBs, services, queues, etc.  These things all come together to make our app, like pieces of the puzzle.
 Those pieces will have to be assembled in just the right way on each of our deployment platforms, from local to test, to QA.
 How  do we ensure that our app works the same way on each of them?
-There are many combinations of factors, which is why we call this the ”Matrix from Hell”.
+There are many combinations of factors, which is why we call this the "Matrix from Hell".

 It becomes a big headache to make sure that all the various components of our app, on the rows of the matrix, all work properly on the columns of our matrix, which are the various deployment platforms.